-Try to push the box while holding its handle.
+Try to push the box while holding the handle.
 Have you managed to move it?

-Then try to move the box by holding its handle and dragging it.
+Then try to move the box by holding its handle and pulling it.
 Has it made any difference?
-Notice that in both cases setting the chest in motion is the most difficult part and moving it along is actually a bit easier.
+Notice that in both cases putting the box in motion is the most difficult part and moving it along is actually a bit easier.

 Force is a vector quantity.
-That means that to describe it in full you need to state not only its magnitude (which would be enough in the case of, e.g., mass), but also its direction and sense.
-The handle determines the distribution of forces both when pushing and dragging.
-The force we apply to push the box can be seen as the result of two forces (see the picture), one of which is acting downwards, pressing the box to the ground and increasing the friction.
-In the case of dragging, one of the forces acts upwards, which has the effect of decreasing the pressure and the strength of friction.
+That means that to describe it in full you need not only the magnitude (which would be enough in the case of, e.g., mass), but also the direction and sense.
+The handle determines the distribution of forces when pushing and pulling.
+The force you apply to push the box may be expressed as the result of two forces (see the picture), one of which acts downwards, pressing the box to the ground and increasing the friction.
+In the case of pulling, one of the forces acts upwards, which has the effect of decreasing the pressure and friction.

-Either way, setting the box in motion takes more effort than moving it along.
-When the box is stationary, we deal with the static friction, which is stronger than the kinetic friction present when the surfaces move against each other.
+Either way, putting the box in motion requires more effort than moving it along.
+When the box is stationary, you have static friction which is bigger than kinetic friction present when surfaces move against each other.

 Application of the presented laws may be helpful in moving furniture.
 While pulling a wardrobe, try to lift it slightly upwards.
 Sometimes too little friction is unfavourable like in the case of a delivery truck without load which moves upwards on the slippery surface.